ctralie/MIRAndImageTopology/README.md

 * VideoPeriodicities/
 Contains scripts for computing features on video streams (e.g. 3D spatiotemporal HOG), which can be used as an embedding space for topology much the same way as the Marsyas features are for music

+Work supported in part by NSF Research Training Grant "Structure in Complex Data," NSF-DMS 1045133, an NSF "Big Data" Grant NSF 447491, and an NSF Graduate Research Fellowship